MrRishabhTiwari/ATM/README.md

 ## Usage

-- Upon running `atm_system.py`, the application window will display a login screen.
+- Upon running, the application window will display a login screen.
 - Use the default credentials (`User ID: 1234`, `PIN: 1234`) to log in.
 - Once logged in, you can perform transactions like checking balance, viewing transaction history, withdrawing, depositing, transferring funds, and quitting the application.